Gibberlings3/Skills-and-Abilities/README.md

 Coming soon...

 ## Compatibility
 This mod requires [EEex](https://github.com/Bubb13/EEex/releases/latest) created by Bubb to work.
 This means you will need to launch your game with InfinityLoader.exe instead of the standard Baldur.exe file.
-Additionally, please install this after any other mods that add Bard kits or alter bard spells/abilities.

 Being this requires EEex to run, Windows is required at this time.